jbabin91/task-manager-graphql/README.md

 # NestJS Task Management

-A task management application build using NestJS, GraphQL, TypeScript.
+A task management application build using NestJS, GraphQL, and TypeScript

 ## Setting up your development environment